xj04991010/-/README.md

 ## Graphical Interface

-A minimal GUI is provided in `gui.py` for those who prefer not to use the command line.
+`gui.py` provides a small interface with rounded buttons reminiscent of a mobile app.
+It converts one `.srt` file at a time.
 Launch it with:

 ```bash
 python gui.py
 ```

-Use the dialog buttons to pick the input and output folders and start the conversion.
+Use the dialog buttons to choose the subtitle file and where to save the converted version.

 ## Building an executable